2025-26 Political Science Internship Info sessions

 Is this a class?
 How does that work?
 Do I have to write a paper?

-• Assignments will include reflections on your experience, revising your resume, and work on professional documents such as cover letters, emails, and memos.
+Assignments will include reflections on your experience, revising your resume, and work on professional documents such as cover letters, emails, memos, and a final paper.

 How do I apply?
 What do I need for the application?